Skip to main content

 • Viewing your change history

-See the dedicated Navigation & Editing Tools in the Flow Builder guide for more details.
+See the dedicated toolbar quick actions guide for more details.

-3. Add blocks.
-Click the + button between existing blocks or at the end of a chain to insert a new block.
+Click the “+” button between existing blocks or at the end of a chain to insert a new block.

-Adding A New Block Phonely Pn 3.
-Configure a Block Click any block in your Flow to open its configuration panel.
+Click any block in your flow to open its configuration panel.

 Each block contains different settings, and the options you see will depend on the type of block you’re setting up.

-When a new block is added, Phonely automatically creates a connection.
-You can change connections between blocks by hovering over an edge, clicking the X button, and then placing your cursor over the output node of one block and dragging the edge to connect to the input node of another block.
+You can change connections between blocks by hovering over an edge clicking the X button, and then place your cursor over the output node of one block and drag the edge to connect to the input node of another block.

 Every save creates a new version you can review or revert.